Table of Contents

 Exotic Sound

 The harmonic minor scale is often used to evoke exotic or Eastern musical flavors.
-It is a common choice in genres like flamenco, classical, jazz, and metal, where its unique tonal qualities add tension, drama, and intensity to the music.
+It is a common choice in genres like flamenco, classical, jazz, and metal, whose unique tonal qualities add tension, drama, and intensity to the music.

 Chords

-The harmonies derived from the harmonic minor scale are different from those of the natural minor scale.
+The harmonies derived from the harmonic minor scale differ from those of the natural minor scale.

 One of the most notable chords in the harmonic minor scale is the diminished seventh chord, which consists of stacked minor thirds and is commonly used for harmonic tension and resolution.